2025 Employers' Guide to Utah Small Business Taxes

 How Are Corporations Taxed in Utah?

-Corporations must pay the corporate tax rate of 4.65%.
-If your business is organized as a C corporation, you are required to pay the Utah state business income tax.
+Corporations must pay the corporate income tax rate of 4.55%.
+If your business is organized as a C corporation, you are required to pay the Utah state business income tax at this rate.

 Here are some frequently asked questions to help guide you: